 Here's something we tell everyone who comes to us with a ten-page Amazon wishlist: you don't need to buy everything new, and you don't need to bring everything on every packing list you've ever read.

 Kathmandu's Thamel district is full of reputable gear rental shops.
 Sleeping bags, trekking poles, down jackets, and various other items can be rented for very reasonable prices if you don't want to purchase them.
-That said, there are some things you absolutely should own and critically should have used before you arrive.
+That said, there are some things you absolutely should own — and critically, should have used before you arrive.

 Your trekking boots are the single most important investment you'll make.
 Buy them at least six to eight weeks before you travel.
 Wear them everywhere.
 Break them in until they feel like part of your feet.
 Arriving at the Lukla airstrip in brand-new, stiff boots is a guaranteed recipe for painful blisters by day three.

 For clothing, the key concept is layering.
-The temperature range across 14 days is enormous from warm and comfortable in Kathmandu, to genuinely cold and windy at Gorak Shep.
+The temperature range across 14 days is enormous — from warm and comfortable in Kathmandu, to genuinely cold and windy at Gorak Shep.
 A moisture-wicking base layer, a warm mid-layer (fleece or light down), and a windproof and waterproof outer shell handles this range effectively.

-For sleeping, teahouses provide blankets but at higher elevations you'll want your own sleeping bag rated to at least -10°C. These can be rented in Kathmandu.
+For sleeping, teahouses provide blankets, but at higher elevations you'll want your own sleeping bag rated to at least -10°C. These can be rented in Kathmandu.

-For hydration, staying well hydrated at altitude is genuinely important for acclimatization so aim for three to four liters of water per day, even when you don't feel thirsty.
+For hydration, staying well hydrated at altitude is genuinely important for acclimatization — aim for three to four liters of water per day, even when you don't feel thirsty.
 Bring a reusable bottle and water purification tablets or a filter.
 Teahouse water at higher elevations should always be treated.

 Sunscreen and sunglasses are non-negotiable.
 UV radiation at altitude is significantly more intense than at sea level.
 SPF 50+ applied generously every morning matters.
 At elevations above 5,000 meters, glacier glasses with side protection are recommended because snow and ice reflecting sunlight can cause genuine snow blindness.